saurabhshri/saurabhshri.github.io/_posts/2017-05-08-accepted-in-google-summer-of-code-2017.md

 ### The GSoC result was announced on 4th, why such a late post?
 Am I lazy?

 While I might be lazy, which I most certainly am, it has nothing to do with me being late.
 I fell in love with open-source ever since I made my first contribution, and I extremely excited for this GSoC.
 I was amidst my semester examinations when the result was announced.
 I had already intimidated my mentors about the same and they themselves advised me to prioritize exams.
-I will be pulishing few more posts about the same later on.
+I will be publishing few more posts about the same later on.

 ### Where's the proof of selection and my proposal?